 Bill Wegman has the distinction of being the only pitcher on this list who actually lost his game.

-I'd also like to point out that 4 of these 18 games were undone by an error by someone named Jeff.
-Get it together, fellas!
+I'd also like to point out that 4 of these would-be Madduxes were undone due to an error by someone named Jeff.